Roslyn, New York: Incorporated Village of Roslyn (1932–present)

 On January 3, 1950, the William Cullen Bryant Viaduct opened to traffic.
-Built as part of the Roslyn Bypass – a realignment of New York State Route 25A within the Village of Flower Hill and the Village of Roslyn, the bridge's completion provided a bypass of Roslyn and alleviated a severe traffic bottleneck along Old Northern Boulevard through the community.
-Its construction required the demolition of the original Bryant Library, which subsequently operated out of temporary locations until relocating to its current home – the Roslyn War Memorial Building – in 1952.
+Built as part of the Roslyn Bypass – a realignment of New York State Route 25A within the Village of Flower Hill and the Village of Roslyn, the bridge's completion provided a bypass of Roslyn's downtown and alleviated a severe traffic bottleneck along Old Northern Boulevard through the community.